binhanle/eem202a-project/method_technical.md

 ##### Voice Activity Detection

 Voice activity detectors are very common for speech processing, specifically when it comes to speech recognition in devices like Siri or Alexa.
-WebRTCVAD was the python module used to take care of the voice activity detection, which was created for the Google WebRTC project and is supposedly one of the best VADs available.
+WebRTCVAD was the Python module used to take care of the voice activity detection, which was created for the Google WebRTC project and is supposedly one of the best VADs available.
 The selected VAD takes a 10ms section of audio at a time and assigns a binary 1 or 0 based on whether speech was detected during that period of time.
 It also takes an aggresiveness parameter argument of 0, 1, 2, or 3 which determines how strictly it classifies periods of sound as speech or silence.
 A higher VAD aggresiveness will generally result in less segments being classified as speech.

 <p align="center">
 	<img src="https://binhanle.github.io/eem202a-project/Images/vad_descriptor.png"/>